The Sunday Show - podcast cover

 An Interview with California's New State Chief Technology Innovation Officer

-In February, California Governor Gavin Newsom appointed Vera Zakem as California’s State Chief Technology and Innovation Officer at the California Department of Technology.
+In February, California Governor Gavin Newsom appointed Vera Zakem as California’s State Chief Technology Innovation Officer at the California Department of Technology.
 Zakem brings deep experience from national security, democracy and human rights, and technology policy.
 Most recently, under former President Joe Biden, she served as the Chief Digital Democracy and Rights Officer at USAID, where she led global efforts to align emerging technologies with democratic values.
-Zakem assumes the r...
+Zakem assumes the role ...

 May 29, 202528 min